Are you burning fat during your long walks?

-Another benefit of regularly doing HIIT or intervals: there is a possibility of training your body not to be as efficient at storing fat, but to prefer storing mostly carbohydrates or ‘carbs’ instead – because carbs are what your body prefers as a fuel for short bursts of intensity.
+Another benefit of regularly doing HIIT or intervals: Research suggests HIIT will train your body to become less efficient at storing fat, and prefer to store mostly carbohydrates or ‘carbs’ instead – because carbs are what your body prefers as a fuel for short bursts of intensity.
+Therefore, if you keep doing HIIT workouts, your body knows to burn up the fat, but hang onto the carbs and store them, to prepare you for your next carb-eating workout.
 So even if you don't lift weights, your muscles (where carbs are 'stored') will look hard and pumped.
 It's why sprinters usually look more muscular than long-distance runners.

 Here's a very basic example of an HIIT workout:

 (Verify with your doctor or physiotherapist if you are extremely out of shape, ill, or recovering from injury.)